Phenylsodium: Properties and structure

 The first syntheses of phenylsodium which employed the organomercury route seemed to yield a light brown powder.
-It was discovered by Wilhelm Schlenk that this product was contaminated by a sodium amalgum.
+It was discovered by Wilhelm Schlenk that this product was contaminated by sodium amalgam.
 Centrifugation allowed for the isolation of pure phenylsodium which appears as a yellowish-white amorphous powder which readily bursts into flames.

 Like phenyllithium, adducts of the compound with PMDTA have been crystallized.
-While phenyllithium forms a monomeric adduct with PMDTA, phenylsodium exists as a dimer, reflecting the larger radium of sodium.
+While phenyllithium forms a monomeric adduct with PMDTA, phenylsodium exists as a dimer, reflecting the larger radius of sodium.